inspr/core-legacy/docs/workspace_init.md

 ## Creating Inspr Workspace

-Now that we have our applications implemented and their Docker images available in the cluster, we're good to go and build the Inspr structures to run the applications we created.
+Now that we have our applications implemented and their Docker images available in the cluster, we're good to build the Inspr structures to run the applications we created.

 ### YAML Files